MoralisWeb3/docs/docs/01-web3-data-api/evm/resources/entities-and-labelling.md

 # Entities and Labeling

-We’ve introduced “Entities” into our API to represent companies, organizations, and individuals (e.g., OpenSea, UniSwap, BlackRock, Elon Musk).
-This enhancement builds on our existing address labels feature by enriching API responses with entity-level metadata and enabling new discovery features.
+Our API now supports Entities—representations of companies, organizations, and individuals (e.g., OpenSea, UniSwap, BlackRock, Elon Musk).
+This enhancement builds on our existing address labels feature, adding rich metadata and enabling advanced discovery capabilities.

-- This will enable:
-  - **Greater API Enrichment:** API responses can now be enriched with entity-level metadata, including logos.
-  - **New Features:** Discover and query Entities and address labels in a way similar to platforms like Arkham.

-## Problem
+## Why Entities Matter

-Our previous API offering focused on address labels, mapping blockchain addresses to human-readable names (e.g., Coinbase, Uniswap).
-However, it lacked detailed information about the entities behind these addresses, such as companies, organizations, and individuals.
-This limitation restricted the depth of insights our users could gain from the API, and it didn’t support querying entities or associated addresses effectively.
+Previously, our API focused solely on address labels, mapping blockchain addresses to recognizable names (e.g., Coinbase, Uniswap).
+While useful, this approach lacked depth—users couldn't access detailed information about the entities behind these addresses or effectively query for entities and their related addresses.

-## Solution
+## What’s New?

-We have introduced "Entities" into our API, representing companies, organizations, and individuals.
-Each entity is enriched with metadata such as name, logo, description, and website, and is linked to multiple blockchain addresses.
-This new structure enhances our API responses and enables powerful new features for discovering and querying both entities and address labels.

-## Value & Benefits

-- **Enhanced Data Enrichment:** Users now receive more comprehensive information with entity-level metadata, improving the overall value of our API.
-- **Improved User Experience:** The inclusion of logos and descriptions adds visual richness to the data, enhancing the user interface of applications using our API.
-- **Competitive Edge:** Offering features similar to market leaders like Arkham ensures we stay competitive in the market.
-- **Increased Engagement:** Detailed and contextual information drives higher user engagement and retention.
+With the introduction of Entities, our API delivers a more comprehensive view of blockchain activity:

+- In-Depth Insights: Entities come with enriched metadata, including names, logos, descriptions, and websites, offering a deeper understanding of blockchain participants.
+- Advanced Querying: Users can now discover and search for entities and their associated addresses, unlocking new ways to analyze and interact with data.
+- Contextualized Data: By linking multiple addresses to a single entity, our API provides a more complete picture of how entities operate across different networks.

 ## Example of Entity-Enriched Response